What Is a Life Insurance Waiting Period?

 Compare Policies

-Don't settle for the first policy you come across.
-Take the time to compare different policies, paying close attention to their waiting periods.
-Some may offer shorter waiting periods but come with higher premiums.
+Don't accept the first policy you find.
+Compare different policies and pay attention to their waiting periods.
+Shorter waiting periods often mean higher premiums.

 4. 4